ansumanm/Docs/TCP-IP.md

     = 1460 bytes

 ### Path MTU Discovery

 - **Don't Fragment (DF) bit**: The source sets the DF bit in the IP header of outgoing packets.
 This instructs routers not to fragment these packets.
 - **Sending Initial Packets**: The source initially sends packets with MTU of its local interface.
-  - **Fragmentation Needed and DF set**: If any of the packets encounter a router with a smaller MTU on the path to the destination, the router drops the packet and sends back an ICMP "Fragmentation Needed and DF set" message to the source.
-This message includes the MTU of that link indicating the largest packet size it can forward.
+- **Fragmentation Needed and DF set**: If any of the packets encounter a router with a smaller MTU on the path to the destination, the router drops thepacket and sends back an ICMP "Fragmentation Needed and DF set" message to the source.
+This message includes the MTU of that link indicating thelargest packet size it can forward.
 - **Adjusting the MTU**: The source adjusts its packet size to match the reported MTU and retransmits the packet.
 For IPV6, ICMPv6 "Packet too big" message is generated.

 ## Timestamps

 The TCP timestamps option serves two primary purposes:

 - RTT (Round Trip Time)
 - PAWS (Protection against wrapped sequence numbers) It consists of two fields, each 4 bytes long:
 - **TS Value (TSval)**: Contains the current value of the timestamp clock of the TCP sender.
 - **TS Echo Reply (TSecr)**: Used to echo the most recent Timestamp value received from the remote TCP endpoint.

-### Enabling Timestamps:
+### Enabling Timestamps

 - The use of the timestamps option is negotiated at the start of the TCP connection.
 Both TCP endpoints must indicate their support for the option in the SYN segments during the 3-way segment.
 - Once enabled, all TCP segments sent during the connection should include the Timestamps options

-### Round-Trip Time Measurement:
+### Round-Trip Time Measurement

 - **Timestamping packets:** When a TCP segment is sent, the sender includes its current timestamp in the TSval field.
 - **Echoing Timestamps:** The receiver echoes this timestamp back to the sender in the TSecr field of its ACK packets.
 - **Calculating RTT:** By comparing the echoed timestamp with its current timestamp, the sender can accurately calculate RTT.

-### Protection against Wrapped Sequence Numbers (PAWS):
+### Protection against Wrapped Sequence Numbers (PAWS)

-  - **Sequence Number Wraparound:** With high-speed networks, and long duration connections, there's a theoritical risk that TCP sequence numbers might wrap around.
+- **Sequence Number Wraparound:** With high-speed networks, and long duration connections, there's a theoritical risk that TCP sequence numbers mightwrap around.
-  - **Timestamps as a Solution:** The Timestamps option helps to distinguish between new and old segments that might have the same sequence numbers, by checking the timestamp values.
-A TCP segment is discarded if it has a sequence number that appears to be valid but carries an older timestamp than expected.
+- **Timestamps as a Solution:** The Timestamps option helps to distinguish between new and old segments that might have the same sequence numbers, bychecking the timestamp values.
+A TCP segment is discarded if it has a sequence number that appears to be valid but carries an older timestamp thanexpected.
 - **Timestamp Validation:** Each TCP segment's timestamp is compared against the last received timestamp to ensure that no out-of-date segments are accepted.

 ## Window Scale

 The TCP window size field in the header specifies the amount of data in bytes that a sender can transmit before needing an acknowledgement from the reciever, effectively controlling the flow of data to prevent congestion.
 However, the original TCP specification limits this field to 16 bits, capping the maximum window size at 64KB, which can be insufficient for modern high-speed networks.

-  - **Purpose:** It extends the maximum window size beyond 65535 bytes by allowing both sender and receiver to negotiate a scale factor used to left-shift the window size value.
+- **Purpose:** It extends the maximum window size beyond 65535 bytes by allowing both sender and receiver to negotiate a scale factor used toleft-shift the window size value.
 The scale factor increases the effective range of the window size.
-  - **Negotiation During Connection Establishment:** Both the client and server must indicate their support for the the Window Scale option in the options field of their initial SYN and SYN-ACK packets.
+- **Negotiation During Connection Establishment:** Both the client and server must indicate their support for the the Window Scale option in theoptions field of their initial SYN and SYN-ACK packets.
 - **Scale Factor:** The scale factor is a single byte in length, allowing a maximum shift of 14 bits.
-This means the maximum window size can be scaled up to 1GB (2^14 * 64KB).
+This means the maximum window size can be scaledup to 1GB (2^14 * 64KB).
 - **Applications:** The Window Scale factor is applied to window size field in all subsequent TCP segments for the duration of the connection.
 The window size is only scaled in the direction it is sent.
 That is, the sender of the window scale option scales the window size it advertises to the receiver according to its own scale factor.
 When the Window Scale option is negotiated at the start of a TCP connection, each TCP endpoint informs the other of the scale factor it wishes to apply to the receive window size it advertises.
 This means:
 When Host A sends a Window Scale option in its SYN packet, it's telling Host B, "This is the scale factor you should apply to the window size I advertise to you."
 In other words, Host A is determining how its inbound window size (for data it receives) is scaled.
 Conversely, when Host B responds with its own Window Scale option, it's specifying the scale factor that Host A should apply to the window size Host B advertises to Host A.

 ## Quick-Start

 The Quick-Start Request and Quick-Start Response options in TCP were proposed as a mechanism to allow TCP connections to quickly utilize available bandwidth in situations where the network is under-utilized.
 The traditional slow-start mechanism in TCP, designed to prevent congestion, can be sometimes too conservative.
 The Quick-Start process aims to address this by allowing a sender to request permission from routers along the path to send data at a higher initial rate.

 ### How Quick-Start Works

-  1.  #### Quick-Start Request:
+1. #### Quick-Start Request

     In the TCP header or IP header of a packet, the sender includes a Quick-Start Request, specifying a desired transmission rate in terms of bytes per interval.
 This request is made during the initial stages of the connection or when the connection has been idle for a long period.

-  2. #### Router Processing:
+2. #### Router Processing

    - Each router along the path checks its current load.
 If it can accommodate the requested rate without causing congestion, it forwards the packet, possibly adjusting the rate in the Quick-Start Request to a lower value if necessary based on its current capacity.
    - If any router cannot accommodate the request, it reduces the rate to what it can support or mars the Quick-Start Request as not approved.

-  3. #### Quick-Start Response:
+3. #### Quick-Start Response

    - The receiver of the Quick-Start Request packet reads the rate approved by the network and sends a Quick-Start Response back to the sender, indicating the rate that the sender is allowed to use.

-  4. #### Sender's Adjustment:
+4. #### Sender's Adjustment

      - Upon receiving the Quick-Start Response, the sender adjusts its sending rate according to the approved rate.
 This adjustment allows the sender to bypass the slow start phase, immediately increasing its transmission rate to the approved level, thereby improving the efficiency of data transfer.

 ### Quick-Start as IP header option

 #### IP Options Field

 It is also implemented as an IP option in the IP header to negotiate a higher initial data rate.

 #### Format

 The Quick-Start option in the IP header contains information such as the Rate Request, the QS Nonce, and the TTL of the packet when the Quick-Start Request was generated.

 #### Router Processing

  As the IP packet with the Quick-Start option traverses the network, each router examines this option.
 If the router supports Quick-Start and has sufficient available bandwidth, it can approve or adjust the rate.
 If the router does not support Quick-Start or cannot accommodate the request, it can modify the option to indicate that the Quick-Start Request was not approved.

 ## TCP Authentication Option

 It provides a way to authenticate TCP segments, ensuring that they are sent by the actual endpoints of the TCP connection and not by the attackers.

 ### Key Features and Principles of TCP-AO

 - **Message Authentication Code(MAC):** TCP-AO uses a MAC to authenticate TCP segments.
 The MAC is calculated over the TCP segment, including a pseudo-header and a shared secret key.
 - **Key Management:** TCP-AO does not specify the key management mechanism within the protocol itself, allowing for the flexibility in how keys are distributed, managed and refreshed.
 - **Replay Protection:**: TCP-AO includes mechanisms for replay protection, ensuring that captured packets cannot be resent by an attacker in an attempt to disrupt the connection or inject malicious data.
 - **Algorithm Agility:** TCP-AO is designed to be algorithmically agile, meaning it can support various MAC algorithms

-### How TCP-AO works:
+### How TCP-AO works

 - **Setup:** Both ends of a TCP connection agree on a secret key and MAC algorithm.
 This agreement can be achieved through manual configuration or through automated key management protocols.
 - **Segment Processing:** When a TCP segment is ready to be sent, the sender computes the MAC over the segment's content (including pseudo header and TCP-AO speficif fields) using the agreed-upon key.
 The resulting MAC is included in TCP-AO option of the segment.
 - **Verification:** Upon receiving a segment with the TCP-AO option, the receiver computes the expected MAC using the same algorithm and key, then compares it with the MAC value included in the segment.
 If the values match, the segment is considered authentic, if not it is discarded.
 - **Key Change and Replay Protection:** TCP-AO can employ techniques like sequence numbers or time-based counters to protect against replay attacks.
 Keys can be rotated periodically to maintain security.

-### Use Cases:
+### Use Cases

 - **BGP Sessions:** TCP-AO is particularly useful for securing BGP sessions between routers, where session hijacking or injection of incorrect routing information by attackers could have significant impacts on network routing.
 - **Data Centers and Critical Infrastructure:** Anywhere that TCP connections need protection from tampering, or session hijacking, especially where critical data is transmitted or system integrity is paramount.

 ## TCP Fast Open

 - **TCP Cookie:** A cryptographic token generated by the server and sent to the client during an initial TFO-enabled connection.
 This cookie is essentially a secure server-specific identifier that the client stores and presents in subsequent connection attempts to the same server.
 - **Initial Connection:** During the first connection to a TFO enabled server, the client may not have a valid cookie, so it proceeds with a standard TCP handshake.
 However, it indicates its support for TFO.
 In response, the server provides a TFO cookie to the client.
 - **Subsequent Connections:** When the client initiates subsequent connections to the server, it includes the server's TFO cookie within the SYN packet of the TCP handshake.
 This allows the server to validate the client's request quickly and permits the client to send data to the server in the initial SYN packet itself, without waiting for the handshake to complete.
 - **Server Response:** If the server recognizes and validates the TFO cookie, it can accept the data in teh SYN packet and proceed with its ACK and possible response data, all while completing the handshake.
 This effectively reduces the connection establishment process from requiring two RTTs (Handshake + data transmission) to just one RTT.

-# IP header
+## IP header

 The IP (Internet Protocol) header is a crucial component of the data packets used for communication over networked devices.
 It contains various fields that provide instructions and information required for the routing and delivery of the packet from the source to the destination.
 Below is a table that explains the fields found in an IP header, particularly focusing on the IPv4 header for simplicity.

 | Field                 | Size (Bits) | Description                                                                                   |